Krenceng–Merak railway: History

-The railway line from Station was continued in its construction by Staatsspoorwegen (SS) to the Serang area on 1 July 1900, which was then continued again to near the Port of Anyer Kidul on 1 December 1900.
-On 1 December 1914, a branch line was made at which headed to the area to accommodate the Merak Port which was closer for crossing to Lampung in Sumatra.
+The railway line from Rangkasbitung railway station was continued in its construction by Staatsspoorwegen (SS) to the Serang area on 1 July 1900, which was then continued again to near the Port of Anyer Kidul on 1 December 1900.
+On 1 December 1914, a Branch line was made at which headed to the area to accommodate the Merak Port which was closer for crossing to Lampung in Sumatra.

 Service

-Here's train that passing the Krenceng-Merak railway line: